xigxog/kubefox/docs/quickstart.md

     Have a nice day! 👋
     ```

-Now, install the KubeFox Helm Chart to initiate the KubeFox operator on your
+Now, install the KubeFox Helm Chart to initiate the KubeFox Operator on your
-Kubernetes cluster.
-The operator manages KubeFox platforms and apps.
+Kubernetes Cluster.
+The Operator manages KubeFox Platforms and Apps.

 ```{ .shell .copy }
 helm upgrade kubefox kubefox \